 For sanitary reasons I would avoid pairing any waste with where my food will be stored, I would instead use wag bags to keep them isolated and then store them in a bear bag or other method until they can be disposed of if burying isn’t viable at the hiking site.

 Final Thoughts on Bear Canisters and the Food Smell

-Just because you can’t see or feel the canister, doesn’t mean it can’t be smelled by the animals in the area, since bears can smell food for miles and you don’t want bear attacks due to food.
+Just because you can’t see or feel the canister doesn’t mean the animals can’t smell it in the area since bears can smell food for miles and you don’t want bear attacks due to food.

 When packing your food before departure on any hike, do so well ahead of time and cook all meals once you set up at camp to keep the smells from lingering too close to your sleeping area.